 - a.)
 Abnormality which may require medical evaluation as deemed by the participant's physician. - b.)
-Findlings which either (1) require further medical evaluaiton, or (2) the participant should be made aware of the findings so they may discuss these findings with a physician.
+Findlings which either (1) require further medical evaluaiton, or (2) the participant should be made aware of the findings so they may discuss these finding should be made aware of the findings so they may discuss these findings with a physician.